johannphilippe/hypercurve/README.md

 ```
 The PNG writer [fpng](https://github.com/richgel999/fpng) used for hypercurve has SSE support.
 This can be enabled with `-DSSE=1`.
 # TODO
+* Segfault when a large number of random curves generated (on curve init, where definition is incoherent number, and fractional size = 0)
 * Tests on invert function (Lua and Csound)
 * Lua semantics : append "curve"  to curve_base methods and reflect this to Documentation
 * REAPER/Reascript -> see https://forum.cockos.com/showthread.php?p=2543755#post2543755